-The general reaction to Samurai Champloo both on forums and in online discussion is that of shock.
-Most people seem to be very surprise that they have not come across this Anime sooner than they did. in this sense it’s almost a hidden gem.
-Seen as the first season of Black Lagoon would air a year later, I’d say Samurai Champloo did pretty good for its time.
-Thank you for reading, have a great day and stay safe!
+The general reaction to Samurai Champloo both on forums and in online discussions is that of shock.
+Most people seem to be very surprised that they have not come across this Anime sooner than they did.

+Did we answer: Why should I watch Samurai Champloo?
+If we did, please like and share.
+Thank you for reading, have a great day, and stay safe!

 Check out our Reddit Post on this Anime.
 And, if you disagree with this post, please make sure to leave a comment below and voice your pinon, and we’ll respond.